-Supply chain: all the activities required to deliver value to your customers.
+Supply chain challenges: all the obstacles to overcome if you want to deliver value to your customers.
 From sourcing materials, transforming, packing and shipping the purchased products making sure to deliver the right item at the right time, to the right place at the right costs.

-Seems quite challenging right?
+Seems quite complex right?
 Well for Food & Bev companies it’s certainly is:

-Here are the 5 main challenges and how to get through them
+Here are the 5 main Supply Chain challenges and how to get through them

 To lose traceability of your goods on manufacturing phase could mean that, in case of suspected contamination, the regulator might force you to recall and put in quarantine all the inventory of an item or items if these share some ingredients.
-If you trade with big retailers, failing to provide a traceability report within a few hours from the initial request, can trigger a product recall followed by a fine that might easily bankrupt a small Food & Bev company.
+If you trade with big retailers, and fail to provide a traceability report within a few hours from the initial request, this can trigger a product recall followed by a fine that might easily bankrupt a small Food & Bev company.
+Read more about the true costs of a product recall here [Link]

 Tools to use to ensure traceability of Food & Bev products: